DeepLabCut/DeepLabCut/DesignDocumentation.md

 #### Functional components

-Since PySide does not support using the same instance of an object in various places (each QWidget can only be attached to one parent), functional components such as `VideoSelectionWidget` or `BodypartListWidget` are also defined to reduce code duplication, since this functionality is needed in several different parts of the code.
+Since Qt does not support using the same instance of an object in various places (each QWidget can only be attached to one parent), functional components such as `VideoSelectionWidget` or `BodypartListWidget` are also defined to reduce code duplication, since this functionality is needed in several different parts of the code.

-Useful defaults are provided in the class constructor where prudent.
+Useful defaults are provided in the class constructor where applicable.

 ### Main Window